-Tasmania is Australia’s last refuge for many threatened animals – species that are now virtually extinct on the mainland.
-We are working to reverse the decline of biodiversity and reconnect people and nature in a globally significant landscape.
-Our Tasmania Island Ark project will recreate over 6,000ha of new habitat across the island state to create a stronghold for Australia’s critically endangered animals, while revitalising local Tasmanian farming communities.
+Our Tasmania Island Ark project is recreating thousands of hectares of habitat across the island state to create a stronghold for Australia’s critically endangered animals, while revitalising local farming communities.

 Greening Australia is working with local farmers, researchers, businesses and government to manage these threats, improve habitat and relink the land by creating wildlife corridors that connect the Eastern Tiers to the Central Highlands.
-Six thousand hectares of habitat are being recreated across the midlands, enabling wildlife to move more easily in search of food, shelter and breeding partners, and enabling the land to cope better with the effects of climate change.
+Thousands of hectares of habitat are being recreated across the Midlands, enabling wildlife to move more easily in search of food, shelter and breeding partners, and enabling the land to cope better with the effects of climate change.

-One thousand hectares of native vegetation have already been planted, with another 5,000 yet to be created.
-Wide-spread plantings provide stepping stones across the Tasmanian midlands for more mobile animals and birds, whilst dense plantings will be used on riverbanks to provide habitat for more sedentary and secretive animals.
+Wide-spread plantings provide stepping stones across the Tasmanian Midlands for more mobile animals and birds, whilst dense plantings along riverbanks provide habitat for more sedentary and secretive animals.

 We are also working with farmers, artists, schools, businesses and the Aboriginal community to better interpret the natural environment, actively involving them in on-ground work and associated scientific research.